 Each athlete brings a unique skillset to the rink, and our coaches work to develop that particular player within the team concept.
-OHA’s coaches also share an incredible passion not only for player development, but for personal development as well.
+OHA Edmonton’s coaches also share an incredible passion not only for player development, but for personal development as well.

-Randall played professional hockey in Europe for 17 years with the Nottingham Panthers.
+Weber played professional hockey in Europe for 17 years with the Nottingham Panthers.
 Played on the Great Britain National team in 1998 at the IIHF World Championship.
-Randall has 24 years of coaching experience at various levels, including formerly being a Head Coach at OHA in Penticton.
+Randall has 24 years of coaching experience at various levels, including formerly being a head coach at OHA Penticton.
 He was named Alberta Midget Hockey League Coach of the Year in 2014.

-A veteran of 446 NHL games, Sean played parts of six seasons with the Edmonton Oilers before stints with the Boston Bruins, New Jersey Devils and Vancouver Canucks.
-Sean spent the last five years of his playing career in Europe, highlighted by an Austrian Championship in 2008-09 with Klagenfurter AC.
-After his playing days were over, Sean joined the Edmonton Oil Kings staff as an assistant coach, ultimately winning the 2014 Memorial Cup.
-He is currently an assistant coach with the University of Edmonton where he won the 2015 CIS National Championship.
+A veteran of 446 NHL games, Brown played parts of six seasons with the Edmonton Oilers before stints with the Boston Bruins, New Jersey Devils and Vancouver Canucks.
+Brown spent the last five years of his playing career in Europe, highlighted by an Austrian Championship in 2008-09 with Klagenfurter AC.
+After his playing days were over, Brown joined the Edmonton Oil Kings staff as an assistant coach, ultimately winning the 2014 Memorial Cup.
+He is currently an assistant coach with the University of Edmonton where he won the 2015 U SPORTS National Championship.

 Attending OHA has been the greatest experience of my life.
 It didn't only help establish myself as a better hockey player; but also helped me become a better individual.
 I wouldn't be heading down the path I am today if it wasn't for OHA.